SlicewOw/webSPELL_Cups/README.md

 # Communication

 To talk about the add-on, I created a Slack channel.
-Feel free to join us and you may have some question to be answered:
+You may have some question to be answered:

 * https://webspellcup-addon.slack.com
+* IMPORTANT: You need to contact me in order to receive an invite!

 # Optional stuff